 Are yourcoming in at an angle?
 If so, Dr. Habecker will need to remove them before they affect nearby teeth.
 If left untreated, crooked wisdom teeth will push other teeth out of the way as they erupt through the gums.
 This can undo years of orthodontic work, causing crowding and other health issues.

 Impacted Wisdom Teeth

-Some patients simply don’t have enough room in their jaws to accommodate extra teeth.
-In this type of scenario, we would recommend you have preemptive wisdom teeth surgery.
-Wisdom teeth may only be able to partially erupt through the gums if there isn’t enough space in the jaw, increasing your risk for infection.
-Thankfully, our dentist is able to have wisdom teeth pulled before they become a problem.
+Some patients don’t have enough room in their jaws to accommodate extra teeth.
+In this type of scenario, we would recommend you have preemptive wisdom teeth extraction.
+This means that we would extract your wisdom teeth before they erupt.

 The good news is that Dr. Habecker will recommend extraction before your wisdom teeth become an issue.